-The Germanic Studies collection is rich and deep.
+The Germanic Studies collection at the Bloomington Libraries is rich and deep.
 It covers, for the most part at the research level, the history and criticism of German literature; fiction, poetry, drama, theater, and other materials relating to letters and literary life; publications in German about literature, its subdivisions and aspects; and most categories of linguistic materials on the German language.
-Dutch materials are acquired at the instructional support level; Scandinavian materials are acquired largely in translation, but with coverage of the works of major writers in the original language.
+Dutch materials are acquired at the instructional support level.
+Scandinavian materials are acquired largely in translation, but with coverage of the works of major writers in the original language.
 Historical strengths include Goethe, Schiller, and the eighteenth century; material published since World War Two and especially after 1950; Expressionism; exile literature; and literary almanacs.

 The bulk of the collection is housed in the Wells Library and the Auxiliary Library Facility.
 Related collection locations include the Lilly Library.